ros-infrastructure/robots.ros.org/_posts/2019-09-30-raspberrypimouse.md

 ## Features

-- Learn Linux, the world standard OS
-- You can learn from the programing to the networking with this robot.
 - You can take advantage of your Raspberry Pi (3b, 2b, B +).
 - It supports a variety of programming languages, including Python, C++, and Java.
 - Compatible with ROS for robot-controlled middleware